How to Safely Treat Heartburn While Pregnant

-If you’d rather go the homeopathic route, try a tablespoon of honey in warm milk, a handful of almonds, or some fresh or dried papaya.
+If you’d rather go the all-natural route, try a tablespoon of honey in warm milk, a handful of almonds or some fresh or dried papaya.
 Some find that chewing gum after meals also helps reduce acid.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.